Galina Belyayeva: Private life

 In 1979, Belyayeva married film director Emil Loteanu.
 Their marriage was a stormy one and lasted five years.
-Later Belyaeva spoke with great admiration and respect of her first husband, giving him credit for being her first serious tutor who in many ways shaped her as an actress.
+Later Belyayeva spoke with great admiration and respect of her first husband, giving him credit for being her first serious tutor who in many ways shaped her as an actress.
 Their son, Emil Emilyevich Loteanu, was born in 1980.
 A Moscow University graduate, he studied music in the USA and, as of 2013, lived in Los Angeles.
 He has a daughter, Masha, and a son, Christian.

 Belyayeva's second son's father is the surgeon Levon Sakvarelidze, her partner in the mid-1980s.
 Platon (born 1985), a Moscow University's Law faculty graduate, appeared in two films his early years, Bembi's Childhood, Детство Бемби, 1985) and Lermontov (1986, as an infant poet).
 He studied at the Moscow University Law faculty and then Gerasimov Institute of Cinematography, to become an independent film producer.

 In 1989, Belyayeva married the businessman and publisher Sergey Doychenko (b.
 1966).
 They have two children, Anna (b.
 1993) and Markel (b.
 1999).